 Our Mission

-A.D.A.P.T.’s sole mission, in partnership with the Atherton Police Department, is to train and organize Atherton residents to be resilient, responsive, capable and recovery-able in the event of a town-wide emergency, pandemic or disaster event.
+In partnership with the Atherton Police Department, Get Ready Atherton trains, organizes, and equips residents to be resilient and prepared to respond and recover in the event of a town-wide emergency or disaster.

 Chief-Steve-McCulley_opt.jpg